oktadev/okta-blog/_source/_posts/2022-07-19-angular-security-csrf.md

 To add this handy helper, add `HttpClientModule` and the [`HttpClientXsrfModule`](https://angular.io/api/common/http/HttpClientXsrfModule) to your module's `imports` array.

-You have the option of configuring the names of the cookie and HTTP header if you don't like the default names like this:
+If you don't like the default names, you have the option of configuring the names of the cookie and HTTP header like this:

 ```ts
 imports: [